tkak/laravel-buildpacks-demo/README.md

 # laravel-buildpacks-demo
-A demo CakePHP application with Buildpacks
+A demo Laravel application with Buildpacks on Kubernetes